What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 Responding to delivery exceptions

-We understand and realise that in the world of shipping, damages and losses happen.
+We understand and realize that in the world of shipping, damages and losses happen.
 ShipBob handles claims processing for our customers at no extra cost.
 All claims can be filed quickly and easily through ShipBob for packages lost or damaged in transit.
+You can also create a reshipment in the system and ship out the item to the recipient again by copying the order, and modify it if needed.

 ShipBob also has contact management features that make it easy to notify any affected customers that meet certain criteria.
 Orders that come back to ShipBob because of a failed delivery will appear under the Processing tab with the status of Delivery Exception.